-Adolfo Henriques is the Chairman and Chief Executive Officer of Gibraltar Private Bank and Trust, a private banking and wealth management company headquartered in Miami, Florida.
-Prior to joining Gibraltar Private in 2011, Mr. Henriques was Vice Chairman of The Related Group, a privately-held, leading builder of luxury condominiums and multi-family real estate developments since 2008.
+Adolfo Henriques is Chairman and immediate past Chief Executive Officer of Gibraltar Private Bank and Trust, a private banking and wealth management company headquartered in Miami, Florida.
 From 2005 until its sale in December 2007, Mr. Henriques was Chairman, President and Chief Executive Officer of NYSE-listed Florida East Coast Industries, having served on its Board since 1998 and having been Chairman of its Audit Committee, as well as a member of its Governance Committee.
 From 1998 until 2005, he served as Chief Executive Officer of the South Region for Regions Bank (and its predecessor Union Planters Bank).
 Prior to joining Regions Bank, Mr. Henriques served in executive capacities at Bank of America's predecessor banks since 1986, including positions as Chairman of NationsBank in South Florida and Executive Vice President of Barnett Bank.
 He began his career as a Certified Public Accountant.
 Mr. Henriques was appointed by the Governor of the State of Florida as Chairman of the Financial Oversight Board for the City of Miami.
 Mr. Henriques served on the Board of Directors of Boston Private Financial Holdings, Inc. from 2007 until February 2011 when he joined Gibraltar Private Bank and Trust.
-Mr. Henriques also serves on the Board of Intcomex, Inc. Mr. Henriques is the Chairman of the Miami-Dade Cultural Affairs Council.
+Mr. Henriques also serves on the Board of Intcomex, Inc. and has been Vice Chairman of The Related Group, a privately-held, leading builder of luxury condominiums and multi-family real estate developments since 2008.
+Mr. Henriques is the Chairman of the Miami-Dade Cultural Affairs Council.
 Mr. Henriques is considered an "independent" director under NYSE rules.